Dutch Museum and Fragrance House

 31 of 39 in Kobe

-The Dutch Museum (香りの家オランダ館) is a captivating destination that celebrates the long history of cultural exchange between Japan and the Netherlands.
-Housed in a beautifully preserved Western-style residence that once served as the home of the Dutch Consul General, the museum allows visitors to step back in time.
-Its interiors are furnished with authentic Dutch furniture and everyday household items from previous centuries, offering an intimate look at Dutch life and traditions.
-Carefully curated displays reveal the deep historical ties and mutual influences shared by the two nations.
+The Dutch Museum (香りの家オランダ館) is a captivating cultural destination in Kobe that celebrates the centuries-long exchange between Japan and the Netherlands.
+Housed in a beautifully preserved Western-style residence that once served as the home of the Dutch Consul General, the museum transports visitors back in time.
+Its interiors are furnished with authentic Dutch furniture and everyday household items from previous centuries, providing an intimate glimpse into Dutch life and traditions.
+Carefully curated exhibits illustrate the deep historical ties and cultural influences shared by the two nations, highlighting how this cross-cultural relationship shaped trade, art, and daily life.

 Hours and Fees